wwcs2026/wwcs2026.github.io/index.md

 - Deadline for applications: <del>October 6th</del> **EXTENDED UNTIL October 13th (23:59 CEST)**
 - Notification of acceptance: **November 6th**

-Further information about the application process and form can be found in the [Application](https://wwcs2026.github.io/application) section.
+As applications are now closed, further information regarding the procedure is available in the [Application](https://wwcs2026.github.io/application) section.

 # Contacts